 My mom thought that was a fair deal, and booked our mom/daughter trip to Chicago.

 Oh the Windy City.
 We were literally only there for 3 days.
 Most of which were spent in Milwaukee or something close by.
-But after all the test were done at the hospital, we did manage to go to the Blue Man group and the Chicago Art Institute (remember this trip was planned by my mom) .
+But after all the test were done at the hospital, we did manage to go to the Blue Man group and the Chicago Art Institute (remember this trip was planned by my mom, so we indulged her fantasies) .
 Which I’ll always remember, because I saw some real life paintings that I had been studying in University and I felt real posh being able to recognize them 😂.
 But, the end result of our trip, were just the memories.
 Because the doctors there, just like in Canada, were unable to figure out my issue.